 Located on the banks for the Concho River near downtown, the San Angelo Clubhouse is a safe place for people who have been diagnosed with a mental illness to work and have social interactions and development meaningful relationships.

 State and Local Support

-The San Angelo Clubhouse is currently a program of MHMR Services of the Concho Valley with a five-year plan to become its own non-profit organization.
+The San Angelo Clubhouse is currently a program of MHMR Services of the Concho Valley.
 It is a member of the growing list of other clubhouses in the state of Texas and therefore a member of Clubhouse Texas.
 Our clubhouse receives a majority of it’s support from the State of Texas Health and Human Services agency as well as significant support from Methodist Healthcare Ministries.